MykolaMudryk/Klopotenko-Cookbook/README.md

 ### Key Features:

-- **Recipe Browsing**: Users can view all categories, nationalities and general names via cascadings dropdown menu.
+- **Recipe Browsing**: Users can view all categories, nationalities and general names via cascading dropdown menu.

 - **Search**: A search bar allows users to find specific recipes by name.